hashicorp/terraform-provider-rightscale/website/docs/d/cm_volume_type.markdown

 # rightscale_volume_type

-Use this data source to get the ID or other attributes of an existing volume type (as defined by a given cloud) for use in other resources.
+Use this data source to locate and extract info about an existing [volume type](http://reference.rightscale.com/api1.5/media_types/MediaTypeVolumeType.html) to pass to other rightscale resources.

 Filter block is optional - ommitting it will result in the first available volume_type in a given cloud.